 In the afternoons, no visitors should be parked in the front of the school between 2:45 P.M. and 3:45 P.M.
 This is a bus loading zone and must be kept open for buses.
 Car riders will be dismissed at 3:15 P.M. from the cafeteria/side entrance.
 Students may NOT be picked up in the front of the building or at local businesses.

 Please DO NOT drive through the parking lot while buses are loading or unloading, as there are children moving through that parking lot.
 State law requires all vehicles to stop if the school bus stop sign is displayed.

 P.R.I.D.E. stands for Promoting Responsibility in Daily Education.
 The goals of P.R.I.D.E. are to teach students to be respectful and responsible and reward them for doing so.
 Respect and responsibility include appropriate behavior, completing and turning in work, and attending school regularly.
 Incentive activities, such as field trips and other activities, will be scheduled throughout the year to reward students who exhibit these characteristics.
 The P.R.I.D.E. committee will determine requirements for participation in reward activities and will disseminate this information to parents and students each year.

 Through the P.R.I.D.E. program and the guidance department, lessons are designed and delivered to teach students how to treat others and how to deal with situations involving bullying and harassment.

-Mr. Jeff Moore (boys) and Dr. Melissa Hensley (girls) provide counseling and support services, including groups, classroom, and individual, for students at JMS.
+Dr. Melissa Hensley (A-L) and Miss Megan Henshaw (M-Z) provide counseling and support services, including groups, classroom, and individual, for students at JMS.
 Students must make an appointment and have classroom teacher permission before visiting the counselors.
-Every effort will be made to see students during their PE or related arts time
+Every effort will be made to see students during their PE or related arts time.

 Everyone has a responsibility for maintaining a safe and orderly learning environment at school.
 These rights and responsibilities are listed below: